YosifElessawi/EasyGenerator-Assessment/backend/README.md

 # Backend API

-NestJS backend with MongoDB for the GoPartners Assessment application.
+NestJS backend with MongoDB for the EasyGenerator Assessment application.
 This backend provides authentication and user management APIs.

 ## 🚀 Getting Started